 So great audio isn’t just important.
 It’s necessary to keep an audience interested and engaged.

-But how can you ensure your voice over is good enough to keep your audience’s attention?
+But how do you record voice overs that grab and keep your audience’s attention?
 Relax!
 It’s easier than you think!

-But, regardless of whether you’re doing voice over or true narration, most of the information and tips in this article will work!
+Regardless of whether you’re doing voice over or true narration, this guide will help you do it better.

 Great video voice audio over comprises several elements: